 Note: You will be required to enter licence and trade certificate information during the registration process, so please have the details ready.

-While this induction runs on most web browsers, Internet Explorer is the recommended browser.
+While this induction runs on most web browsers, Microsoft Edge, Mozilla Firefox and Google Chrome are the recommended browsers.
 Disable the pop-up blocker on your browser before starting the induction program.

 Contractors are unable to proceed with works on any University of Sydney campus or property without successfully completing the online induction.